 - Career development and preparation resources

 Placement registration.
-Students must register with the Career Services office to receive maximum assistance in finding employment.
-Students in an Associate of Applied Science (A.A.S.) degree program should set up a placement file with Career Services no later than one semester before graduation.
-Setting up their file allows Career Services to assist the A.A.S. students in their career pursuits.
-The required forms for the placement file can be completed through Career Services.
-When a student accepts employment, whether secured through the Career Services office or through other means, he or she should submit to Career Services the name, address and telephone number of the company; job title; reporting date and supervisor.
+Students must register with the Career Development office to receive maximum assistance in finding employment.
+Students in an Associate of Applied Science (A.A.S.) degree program should set up a placement file with Career Development no later than one semester before graduation.
+Setting up their file allows Career Development to assist the A.A.S. students in their career pursuits.
+The required forms for the placement file can be completed through Career Development.
+When a student accepts employment, whether secured through the Career Development office or through other means, he or she should submit to Career Development the name, address and telephone number of the company; job title; reporting date and supervisor.
 State and federal education regulations require these statistics on graduates.
 This information is also used by Pellissippi State to aid in curriculum development and completing state reports.
 Reporting salary information is optional but helps the office maintain accurate statistics.

 Job postings related to career programs may be shared with A.A.S. students, recent graduates and alumni before being posted on the job boards.

 Career Development and Preparation.
-Career Services offers resources for career development and preparation for all students.
-Follow Career Services on social media to access career development articles and resources, job opportunities, employer and business information.
+Career Development offers resources for career development and preparation for all students.
+Follow Career Development on social media to access career development articles and resources, job opportunities, employer and business information.

 Please see the Career Programs section for complete information.